 Management Issues Objective Actions Performance and/or Completion Criteria Comments Degradation from over grazing of stock Prevent uncontrolled movement of stock into Biodiversity Offset Areas.
 Fence off Biodiversity Offset Areas 1).
 To be completed as soon as practicable following approval of this Plan.
 2).
 Type of fencing to be determined by Gunlake, however where new fences are constructed, the use of plain wire rather than barbed wire is generally used.
 If barbed wire is necessary, at least the top strand will be plain wire (to prevent wildlife entanglement).
 3).
 Fencing to be maintained in good condition to exclude stock.
 In particular, fences in gullies/creek lines are to be checked after rain for damage and to remove debris.
 BioBanking areas fenced off in August 2019.
 Fencing is checked on a quarterly basis as a minimum and following heavy rain and/or high wind conditions.
 Existing vegetation - Biodiversity Offset Areas Maintain sustainable Box Gum Woodland EEC and riparian vegetation communities within nominated Biodiversity Offset Areas.
-Establish structure and floristics of final target vegetation community Source local provenance seed either by collecting seed on site or from local supplier.
+1).
+Establish structure and floristics of final target vegetation community 2).
+Source local provenance seed either by collecting seed on site or from local supplier.
+3).
 Establish vegetation monitoring plots.
-Recorded monitoring data will The following performance criteria apply: Key indicator species present in equivalent density to target EEC or riparian vegetation.
-Target vegetation community structure and florists established.
-Monitoring plot establishment pending the outcome of the LEC Consent Mod 1
+Recorded monitoring data will 1).
+The following performance criteria apply: Target vegetation community structure and florists established.
+Photographs are taken at 10 photographic monitoring location in the BioBanking Area

 Management Issues Objective Actions Performance and/or Completion Criteria Comments include percentage canopy cover, germination rate, percentage erosion/bare patches, seed development, and photographs.
 4).
 Supplementary planting or direct seeding in areas with low natural regenerative capacity 5).
 Monitor natural regeneration & planting/direct seeding areas and review success of natural regeneration and any revegetation measures.
 6).
 Identify areas requiring infill planting or specific management tasks.
 Indicator species successfully seed in two consecutive years.
 Canopy density greater than 30% 2).
 Seed collection is undertaken in consultation with a qualified/experienced person (e.g. bush regeneration contractor or local native nursery staff).
 Seed collection is undertaken when needed and when available.
 3).
 Monitoring plots established and mapped.
 4).
 Additional planting/seed sowing as required (determined by success of previous activities and natural regeneration) to be undertaken in consultation with a qualified/experienced person.
 5).
-The results from the monitoring plots will be reported determination and approval of the Rehabilitation and Biodiversity Offset Management Plan.
-Despite the establishment of these plots pending, photographs of the BioBanking and Biodiversity Conservation Areas are taken on an annual basis and reported in the Annual Review.
+The results from the monitoring plots will be reported on an annual basis and two monitoring sites in the Biodiversity Conservation Areas which are reported in the Annual Review.